georgekosmidis/blog.georgekosmidis.net/workables/articles/100650-agentic-frameworks/content.md

 from semantic_kernel.functions import KernelArguments

 chat_completion_service = AzureChatCompletion(
-    service_id="service_id",                            # Replace with your service identifier deployment_name="model ",                           # Replace with your Azure OpenAI deployment name api_key="--------------------------------",         # Replace with your Azure OpenAI API key endpoint="https://endpoint.openai.azure.com/"       # Replace with your Azure OpenAI endpoint )
+    service_id="your_service_id",                       # Replace with your service identifier (just about anything will do!) deployment_name="your_model",                       # Replace with your Azure OpenAI deployment name api_key="YOUR_KEY",                                 # Replace with your Azure OpenAI API key endpoint="https://your_endpoint.openai.azure.com/"  # Replace with your Azure OpenAI endpoint )

+# Mind the "your_service_id" placeholder
-request_settings = AzureChatPromptExecutionSettings(service_id="service_id")
+request_settings = AzureChatPromptExecutionSettings(service_id="your_service_id")

 # This is the system message that gives the chatbot its personality.
-system_message = "You are a chatbot named Mosscap with one goal: Find what people need!"
+system_message = "You are a chatbot with one goal: Find what people need!"

 # Create a chat history object with the system message.
 chat_history = ChatHistory(system_message=system_message)